 Edge of Truth

-nominated for a 2017 RT book reviews reviewers' choice award!
+nominated for the RT book reviews reviewers' choice award!

 “A non-stop thrill ride … Kelly is proving to be a gift to the romantic suspense genre!” – RT book reviews Top Pick

 “A thrilling, pulse-pounding, deeply romantic story.” – New York Times bestselling author Gena Showalter, on Popsugar

 “A breathtaking romantic thriller.
 The characters are so real they leap off the page, the love story is hot and the action never lets up.
 I couldn’t put it down.” – New York Times bestselling author Karen Robards